jie-tan/HoPhage/README.md

 ## Citation
-Jie Tan, Zhencheng Fang, Shufang Wu, Qian Guo, Xiaoqing Jiang, Huaiqiu Zhu.
+Tan J, Fang ZC, Wu SF, Guo Q, Jiang XQ, Zhu HQ*.
 HoPhage: an ab initio tool for identifying hosts of phage fragments from metaviromes.
+Bioinformatics, 2021, DOI: 10.1093/bioinformatics/btab585.

 ## Contact
 If you find any bugs or encounter any problems while using HoPhage, please feel free to contact <jie_tan@pku.edu.cn>.